Kat Slater: Initial stint

+Kat Slater was introduced in September 2000 as part of the newly arrived Slater family, created by series consultant Tony Jordan.
+The character quickly became central to the show's narrative, notably during a major 2001 storyline where Kat revealed to her supposed younger sister, Zoe Slater (Michelle Ryan), that she was actually her biological mother following childhood sexual abuse by her uncle Harry Slater (Michael Elphick).

 On 24 April 2004, it was announced that Wallace was pregnant with her first child and that she would take maternity leave from EastEnders later in the year.
-Wallace was intended to depart in December, however a pregnancy scare meant that she was forced to stop filming in August, and scripts featuring Kat subsequently had to be re-written.
+Wallace was intended to depart in December; however, a pregnancy scare meant that she was forced to stop filming in August, and scripts featuring Kat subsequently had to be re-written.
 She returned to filming in February 2005 and made her on-screen return in May.
-Wallace signed a six-month contract in a reported bid to boost the show's ratings.
+Upon her return, Wallace signed a six-month contract in a reported bid to boost the show's ratings.

 Departure (2005)

 In July 2005, the BBC announced that Wallace had decided to leave EastEnders in a mutual decision with producers.
 A spokesperson for the show praised Wallace's talent and thanked her for her contribution to the series, stating that "Jessie and the writers want Kat Moon to go out on a high."

-Kat's exit storyline centred upon her on-off relationship with husband Alfie.
-Shane Richie, who plays him, also announced his decision to quit in April 2005.
-In 2009, Wallace stated that she missed playing Kat but had no immediate plans to return to EastEnders, despite rumours to the contrary.
+Kat's exit storyline centred upon her on-off relationship with husband Alfie Moon.
+Shane Richie, who plays him, had also announced his decision to quit in April 2005, enabling writers to create a joint exit for the pair.
+Both characters departed the serial together in an episode broadcast on Christmas Day 2005.

+In 2009, Wallace stated that she missed playing Kat but had no immediate plans to return to EastEnders, despite persistent rumors to the contrary.
 She noted that the public still associated her with her role, and that she was flattered people still remembered her.
+Despite her comments, Wallace later reprised the role on a permanent basis alongside Richie in September 2010.